agude/agude.github.io/_drafts/2019-07-09-hour_record_plot_improvements.md

 title: "Improving Wikipedia's Hour Record Plot"
 description: >
   I learned to use matplotlib more than ten years ago.
-Around that time, I made a plot of supernova 2002cx for Wikipedia, but it was not terrible good.
+Around that time, I made a plot of supernova 2002cx for Wikipedia, but it was not very good.
   So this year, I updated it!
 image: /files/hour-record/bicycle_race_by_calvert_litho_co_1895.jpg
 image_alt: >